gravitational/teleport/lib/srv/desktop/rdp/rdpclient/README.md

 ##### Immutable Reference (`&Client`)

-One of the foundational memory guarantees of the Rust compiler is that you can only have a single mutable reference at a time.
-(In fact, if you have a mutable reference, you can't have an immutable reference to the same thing at the same time either).
+One of the foundational memory guarantees of the Rust compiler is that a mutable borrow (`&mut T`) is an _exclusive reference_, meaning that if you have an `&mut T` there can be no other references to the same object.

 Because every call from Go into Rust is `unsafe`, and it's possible to coerce that pointer into more or less whatever we want in `unsafe`, and you can do more with mutable references, there's